The Da Vinci Code (video game): Development

 The game was announced on November 2, 2005, with Sony Pictures revealing The Collective were developing and 2K Games publishing, with plans for a simultaneous release with the upcoming film directed by Ron Howard.
 Sony also stated, however, that the game was based on the book, not the film.
 It was also announced that Charles Cecil, creator of the Broken Sword series, was working as a consultant on the puzzles in the game.

 An 80% complete version of the game was shown to gaming websites in April 2006.
 The "Struggle System" melee combat mode was demonstrated, as were the various locations and the recreations of real works of art.
 It was also revealed the game would include levels and locations not featured in the novel, although it would adhere to Brown's overall plot.
 IGN's Douglass C. Perry wrote of the demo, "the game demoed well, with clean sharp graphics for the current gen systems, offering interesting dialog, and a premise that stands out from many other titles in the adventure genre.
 The linear, story-based title intrigued us with its focus on art and culture, but it backed the heady concepts up with smart puzzles, a fun grappling system, and good gameplay.
 Despite the rage for everything next-gen these days, The Da Vinci Code, a game that ordinarily would smack of movie-license dog food, instead is a refreshing re-thinking on the rather worn adventure genre."
 The game was also shown at E3 2006 in May.
+It was released in North America on May 16, 2006, and in Europe on May 19.